Ramsbury SurgeryTel: 01672 520366

 Wanborough SurgeryTel: 01793 790527

-If you live within our practice area you are welcome to register with us and our reception staff will be happy to guide you through the procedure.
+If you live within our practice area (please check first using the Postcode Checker on our Practice Boundary Map page) you are welcome to register with us and our reception staff will be happy to guide you through the procedure.
 Eligibility can be quickly confirmed from your address so it would help if you could provide proof by way of a recent utility bill.

 You will need to complete a registration form (GMS1, and bring a form of ID with you) and a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
 You may print off a registration form, fill it out and bring it in with you on your first visit to the practice.
 We will also ask you to consent to share your medical record so that other health professionals can be fully informed when consulting with you.
 This includes your Summary Care Record with Additional Information.
 Please see below link.